MicrosoftDocs/AdaptiveCards/AdaptiveCards/resources/partners.md

 # Partners

 Adaptive Cards are most useful when they benefit a broad range of developers.
-Our vision is to create a shared ecosystem were developers can write and share content across multiple platforms.
-Our goal is to work in cooperation with communities and companies to build out this vision and develop a universal card exchange framework for developers.
+Our vision is to create a shared ecosystem where developers can write and share content across multiple platforms.
+Our goal is to work in cooperation with communities and companies to build out this vision and develop a universal card exchange framework.

 If you are interested in joining the Adaptive Cards ecosystem, please [reach out directly on GitHub](https://github.com/Microsoft/AdaptiveCards).